NoyanSeckin/FrontendMentor-Challenges/README.md

 # FrontendMentor-Challenges

-This is a repository where I collected my solutions to frontend mentor challenges.
+This is a repository where I collected my solutions to Frontend Mentor challenges.